The Renewal Center At VPFW

 What is ThermiVa?

 ThermiVa is a non-surgical radiofrequency treatment applied with a probe in an office setting over about a half hour.
-The radiofrequency has been found to improve collagen under the surface and ultimately often improves blood supply as well.
+The radiofrequency improves collagen under the surface and ultimately often improves blood supply as well.
 Collagen is the material that provides support but also elasticity.
-Plastic surgeons’ offices used this radiofrequency for years to improve sagging skin of the face and neck.
+For years, plastic surgeons used this radiofrequency to improve sagging skin of the face and neck.
 Over the last two years, Thermiva was adapted for use in the vulva and vagina.

 Yes!
 You may consider ThermiVa if you or your OB/GYN notice the following: